Australian GP: Carlos Sainz leads Ferrari one-two from Charles Leclerc after Max Verstappen streak ends with retirement

 Lando Norris took third to claim his first podium of the season ahead of McLaren team-mate Oscar Piastri, while Verstappen's Red Bull team-mate Sergio Perez was unable to apply pressure to the leaders as he took fifth.

-Fernando Alonso benefitted from pitting under a virtual safety car caused by the retirement of Lewis Hamilton on lap 17 to take sixth, while the Brit's team-mate George Russell completed a double DNF for Mercedes by crashing out on the penultimate lap when chasing the Aston Martin.
+Aston Martin's Fernando Alonso benefitted from pitting under a virtual safety car caused by the retirement of Lewis Hamilton on lap 17 to finish sixth on track, but dropped to eighth after being given a 20-second penalty for "potentially dangerous driving" when erratically slowing down with the other Mercedes of George Russell chasing him on the penultimate lap.

-The incident that saw Russell crash out remained under investigation after the race, with both he and Alonso called to the stewards amid suggestions Mercedes felt the Aston Martin driver 'brake-tested' the Brit.

-Lance Stroll took seventh behind his team-mate, as Yuki Tsunoda completed an impressive weekend by claiming eighth for RB.
+Russell crashed out after losing control of his car as he rapidly closed on Alonso on the approach to Turn 6, completing a double DNF for Mercedes.
+Alonso was also handed three penalty points in a decision that came through more than three hours after the race ended.

 1) Carlos Sainz, Ferrari